mdalai/self-driving-car-vehicle-detection/P5-writeup.md

 ![alt text][image51]

 **The results is NOT Satisfying!!!
 In order to apply heatmap, we need to have many bounding boxes detection.
 It is too few now.
 I need more overlapping detections.
-I updates the overlapping parameter and try it again**
+I updates the overlapping parameter from (0.5, 0.5) to (0.75, 0.75) and try it again.
+I got better results as following:**

 ![alt text][image52]

-**Much better!!!**

 I added the heatmap technique into the pipeline.
-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video.

+Here is the sesult:

+![alt text][image61]

+Some has no bounding boxes.
+I need to lower the threshold.
 I tried following heatmap thresholds: 1, 0.5, 0.75, 0.85, 0.95.
 Best: **heat_threshold = 0.75**.

-### Here are six frames and their corresponding heatmaps, resulting bounding boxes:
+Here are six frames and their corresponding heatmaps, resulting bounding boxes:

 ![alt text][image62]